Saturday, July 22, 2017

 Just as the concept of energy underwent several shifts in understanding on the way to its current formulation, so did entropy.
 The first major shift came with the development of statistical mechanics.
 Here "mechanics" refers to the behavior of physical objects, and "statistical" means you've got enough of them that you're only concerned about their overall behavior.

 Statistical mechanics models an ideal gas as a collection of particles bouncing around in a container.
 You can think of this as a bunch of tiny balls bouncing around in a box, but there's a key difference from what you might expect from that image.
 In an ideal gas, all the collisions are perfectly elastic, meaning that the energy of motion (called kinetic energy) remains the same before and after.
-In a real box full of balls, the kinetic energy of the balls gets converted to heat and sooner or later the balls stop bouncing.
+In a real box full of balls, the kinetic energy of the balls gets converted to heat as the balls bump into each other and push each other's molecules around, and sooner or later the balls stop bouncing.

 Temperature is the average kinetic energy of the particles and volume is, well, volume.
 That gives us our basic parameters of temperature, pressure and volume.